KUACC-VALAR-HPC-KOC-UNIVERSITY/kuvpn/README.md

 # KUVPN v0.6.2

-KUVPN is a simple Rust program to retrieve the DSID cookie and execute the OpenConnect command to connect to the VPN for Koç University.
+KUVPN is a simple Rust cli to retrieve the DSID cookie and execute the OpenConnect command to connect to the VPN for Koç University.

 ## Features